 Import Salary Data

-A sustainable roster should not only includes players of complementing skills sets, but also maintains at an acceptable salary range.
+A sustainable roster should not only include players of complementing skills sets, but should also maintain at an acceptable salary range.
 Even if the team manager picks players from different categories, there is certainly tendency to choose players with better statistics, but that usually also implies higher salary expectation.
 Therefore if the salary is incorporated into the player information, it can provide extra perspective while comes to player trade consideration.

 Team roaster analysis

-Another helpful try would be studying the combination of players from different clusters.
+Another idea to consider would be studying the combination of players from different clusters.
 Especially by looking at the team roaster in the past that have achieved significant success, we can find good insight about grouping various categories of players.
-Vise versa, we can avoid pitfall of combining wrong groups of players from past lessons.
+Vice -versa, we can avoid the pitfall of combining wrong groups of players from past lessons.

 Recommendation for clients

 As I have suggested in the beginning, contemporary NBA players have evolved their functions beyond what their positions normally implies.
 Signing and trading players during off season involves careful consideration of the player functions.
-This project has provided general function label for each NBA player.
-A relatively successful team seeks to cut down their salary cap can consider to trade their existing player with new player in the same function cluster with lower salary expectation.
+This project has provided general function to profile NBA players.
+A relatively successful team seeks to cut down their salary cap can consider trading their existing player with new player in the same function cluster with lower salary expectation.
 And for the team intends to improve their roaster performance should avoid trading player for the one within the similar function cluster, but for player from different ones to change the team chemistry.